oguzcanbudumlu/g/notes/radical-candor/README.md

 ### Radical Candor

-- Radically Candor was too aggressive for Japanese, "politely persistent" worked well in Tokyo.
-- Brits, despite all their politeness, tend to be even more candid than New Yorkers.

 - Care personally
   - Being more than "just professional", about giving a damn, sharing more than just your work self, encouraging everyone who reports to you to do the same.
   - Not just business; it is personal, and deeply personal.